Download Our Spring Menu Collection

 Elizabeth Bard’s Stuffed Zucchini Blossoms

-This savoury recipe is from Elizabeth Bard’s latest book Picnic in Provence: A memoir with Recipes.
-Stuffed zucchini blossoms are a little extra effort to make, but your table companions will be happy you made them.
+This savoury recipe is from Elizabeth Bard’s latest book, Picnic in Provence: A Memoir with Recipes.
+Stuffed zucchini blossoms require a little extra effort to make, but your table companions will be happy you did.
+Buy your zucchini flowers at the farmers’ market in the morning, and store them in the fridge like a bouquet — with the stems in a glass of cold water — until you are ready to use them.

 This recipe has been published with the author’s permission.